AloveIs/AdvancedML-Assignments/ass1/report.md

 ![Representation of the most and least likely datasets, as said before, because of simmetricity we don't care if triangles represent $+1$ or $-1$. in the first row are the most probable datasets, and in the second one the least.\label{img_most_probable_datasets}](images/max_min_dataset.pdf)

 We can comment the most likely and the least likely for each models, represented in figure \ref{img_most_probable_datasets}.
 Of course we do not have a maximum and minimum in the $M_0$ case, since all the models are equally probable, so they are not shown in the figure.
-For $M_1$ the most likely is one that can be separated by a vertical line, that is the model that it encodes.For $M_2$ the most likely is one that can be separated by a line that passes through the origin, again because the model it represents divide the space with a line crossing the origin.
+For $M_1$ the most likely is one that can be separated by a vertical line, that is the model that it encodes.
+For $M_2$ the most likely is one that can be separated by a line that passes through the origin, again because the model it represents divide the space with a line crossing the origin.
 For $M_3$ the most likely is the one with all $+1$ (or $-1$).
-This is because we have also the bias term, and having a big variance this can move the line very far away from the square $[-1,1]\times[-1,1]$ where the data lies.
-If the line don't cut in half the data it "classifies" all points as $-1$ or $+1$.
+This makes because we have also the bias term, and having a big variance this can move the line very far away from the square $[-1,1]\times[-1,1]$ where the data lies.
+If the boundary don't cut in half the data it "classifies" all points as $-1$ or $+1$.
-While for the least probable dataset we see that it represent non-linerly separable configuration, which means that none of the model is likely to generate since they represent lines.
+While for the least probable dataset we see that it represent non-linerly separable configuration, which makes sense, because none of the model is likely to generate it, since they represent linear boundaries.

 ### Question 24